Agatha Christie's Poirot: Critical response

-The show is generally believed to be extremely popular among those who watched it.
 Agatha Christie's grandson Mathew Prichard commented: "Personally, I regret very much that she [Agatha Christie] never saw David Suchet.
 I think that visually he is much the most convincing and perhaps he manages to convey to the viewer just enough of the irritation that we always associate with the perfectionist, to be convincing!"

 In 2008, the series was described by some critics as going "off piste", though not negatively, from its old format.
 It was praised for its new writers, more lavish productions, and a greater emphasis on the darker psychology of the novels.
 Significantly, it was noted for "Five Little Pigs" (adapted by Kevin Elyot) bringing out a homosexual subtext of the novel.
 Nominations for twenty BAFTAs were received between 1989 and 1991 for series 1–3.

 Accolades

 Home media

 In the UK, ITV Studios Home Entertainment owns the home media rights.

 In Region 1, Acorn Media has the rights to series 1–6 and 11–12.
 Series 7–10 are distributed by A&E, a co-producer on several of them.
 In North America, series 1–11 are available on Netflix and Amazon Prime instant streaming service.
-In Region 4, Acorn Media (distributed by Reel DVD) has begun releasing the series on DVD in Australia in complete season sets.
-To date, they have released the first 8 series of the show.
+In Region 4, Acorn Media, distributed by Reel DVD, has begun releasing the series on DVD in Australia in complete season sets.
+As of 2024 they carry the entire series in various editions.
 Series 1–9 and 12 are available in Spain (Region 2) on Blu-ray with Spanish and English audio tracks.
 Dutch FilmWorks were reported to be the first company to release series 12, in 2010.

 Beginning in 2011, Acorn began issuing the series on Blu-ray discs.
-As of 4 November 2014, series 1 through 13 have all been issued on DVD and Blu-ray by Acorn.
+As of November 2014, series 1 through 13 have all been issued on DVD and Blu-ray by Acorn.
 The A&E DVD releases of series 7 through 10 correspond to the A&E versions broadcast in America which were missing sections of the original video as originally broadcast in the United Kingdom.
 The Acorn releases of series 7 through 10 restore the missing video.